SleipnirGroup/Choreo/README.md

 xcode-select --install
 ```

+Run `npm install` to build Node.js dependencies and TrajoptLib.
+Once it is finished, the libraries will be copied into `src-tauri/lib*.dylib`.
+You will need to redo this step if Choreo begins using a different version of TrajoptLib.

 #### macOS Cross-Compilation

-An arm64 or x86_64 Mac can be used to build for arm64 or x86_64 targets.
+An `arm64` or `x86_64` Mac can be used to build for `arm64` or `x86_64` targets.
 The target architecture will be the currently selected Rust target triple.

-You can create a `config.toml` file in `src-tauri/.cargo` containing the following definition to change the target:
+You can create a `config.toml` file in `src-tauri/.cargo` containing the following definition to change the target from the native architecture to the other:

 ```toml
 [build]